webplatform/docs/guides/getting_started_with_css/index.md

 === Whitespace in CSS ===

-Note that whitespace in CSS works in exactly the same way as it does in HTML — excess whitespace is completely ignored by the browser that renders the CSS, so you can add as much whitespace as you like to make the code easier to read.
+Note that whitespace in CSS works in exactly the same way as it does in HTML — excess whitespace is completely ignored by the browser that renders the CSS, so in most cases* you can add as much whitespace as you like to make the code easier to read.
 So this rule:

 <syntaxhighlight lang="css">p {
   margin: 5px;